abner-suniga/.dotfiles/README.md

 This might be one of my longest projects.
 The goal is to centralize all my dotfiles and make a new system install as easy as possible.

 1. Install xcode: `xcode-select --install`
-2. Clone my .dotfiles repo: `git clone https://github.com/abner-suniga/.dotfiles.git`
+2. Clone the repo: `git clone https://github.com/abner-suniga/.dotfiles.git`
 3. Run install `cd .dotfiles && ./install`

 ## Manual settings

 ### NVIM setup

+1. Open nvim `nvim`
-1. Run `:PlugInstall`
+2. Run `:PlugInstall`

 ### [Docker](https://docs.docker.com/desktop/install/mac-install/)